GLUK-Academy-2022/billip/README.md

 # academy-api-billip

+## Requirements:

+- Docker installed and running
+- A docker account

-To see our team name:
+## To see our team name:

- - 1. clone this repo
- - 2. in the cloned folder, run "npm install"
- - 3. run "node index.js"
- - 4. go to localhost:3000/hello
- - 5. (if you have your own environment variable 'PORT') go to localhost:[YOUR PORT]/hello
+ 1. run these comands:

+`docker run -p 3000:3000 -d --rm philwalton/dockbillip`

+`curl localhost:3000/hello`